For third year Duke medical students who desire an intensive research experience

 The Duke CTSA TL1 provides individualized training through mentored research, didactic training, and professional development curricula.

 The Duke CTSA Scholarship is a two year scholarship, so scholars will graduate from medical school a year late.
-The scholarship will run from August 2021–August 2023.
+The scholarship will run from August 2022–August 2024.
+The application deadline is March 25, 2022.

 Duke CTSA Scholarship Benefits Summary